Nepal: Art and architecture

+Looting of the cultural heritage of Nepal

+Cultural looting is a crisis in Nepal despite efforts to combat it.
+Volunteers working for the Nepal Heritage Recovery Campaign have helped recover artifacts.
+In 2022 Barakat Gallery's London branch relinquished 16th-century carved wooden Torana, a ceremonial gateway, and the 17th-century stone statue of a kneeling devotee, both taken from sacred sites near Kathmandu.
+In 2023 Nepalese artifacts suspected of having been looted were found in the Art Institute of Chicago, the Metropolitan Museum of Art, the Dallas Museum of Art, the Rubin Museum and other museums, and turned up in auctions at Christie's, Bonhams and other auction houses.

 Literature and the performing arts

 Nepal's literature was closely intertwined with that of the rest of South Asia until its unification into a modern kingdom.
-Literary works, which were written in Sanskrit by Brahmin priests educated and sometimes also based in Varanasi, included religious texts and other fantasies involving kings, gods and demons.
-The oldest extant Nepali language text is dated to the 13th century but except for the epigraphic material, Nepali language literature older than the 17th century haven't been found.
+Literary works, which were written in Sanskrit by Brahmin priests educated and sometimes also based in Varanasi, included religious texts and legends involving kings, gods and demons.
+The oldest extant Nepali language text is dated to the 13th century but except for the epigraphic material, Nepali language literature older than the 17th century have not been found.
 Newar literature dates back almost 500 years.

 The modern history of Nepali literature begins with Bhanubhakta Acharya (1814–1868), who for the first time composed major and influential works in Nepali, the language accessible to the masses, most prominently, the Bhanubhakta Ramayana, a translation of the ancient Hindu epic.
 By the end of the nineteenth century, Motiram Bhatta had published print editions of the works of Acharya, and through his efforts, single-handedly popularised and propelled Nepali language literature into modernity.
 By the mid-twentieth century, Nepali literature was no longer limited to the Hindu literary traditions.
 Influenced by western literary traditions, writers in this period started producing literary works addressing the contemporary social problems, while many others continued to enrich Nepali poetic traditions with authentic Nepali poetry.
 Newar literature also emerged as a premier literary tradition.
 After the advent of democracy in 1951, Nepali literature flourished.
 Literary works in many other languages began to be produced.
 Nepali literature continued to modernise, and in recent years, has been strongly influenced by the post civil-war Nepali experience as well as global literary traditions.

 Maruni, Lakhey, Sakela, Kauda and Tamang Selo are some examples of the traditional Nepali music and dance in the hilly regions of Nepal.

 Nepali film industry is known as "Kollywood".

 Nepal Academy is the foremost institution for the promotion of arts and culture in Nepal, established in 1957.